AdobeDocs/workfront.fr-FR/help/quicksilver/planning/access/share-views.md

 Vous pouvez partager une vue avec les entités suivantes :

-* En interne, avec les utilisateurs, les groupes, les <span class="preview">équipes, les entreprises et les fonctions de Workfront</span>
+* En interne, avec les utilisateurs, les groupes, les équipes, les entreprises et les fonctions de Workfront
-* Publiquement, avec des utilisateurs en dehors de Workfront
+* Publiquement, avec des utilisateurs extérieurs à Workfront

 <!--
 This article describes how you can share a view with others.
 For information about requesting, granting, or denying permissions to a view, see [Request permissions to a view or a workspace](/help/quicksilver/planning/access/request-permissions.md). -->

 ## Conditions d’accès

-+++ Développez pour afficher les exigences d’accès.
++++ Développez pour afficher les conditions d’accès..

 <!--at GA, check that the Workfront plans article linked below has Planning info-->